Indian COVID-19 variant found in Switzerland: Health authority

 READ: India COVID-19 variant: What we know so far

-The Swiss are meanwhile discussing whether to add India to its "red list" of high-risk countries, the health authority said on Saturday.
+The BAG said it was discussing whether to add India to its "red list" of high-risk countries.

 People arriving from countries placed on Switzerland's red list are required to quarantine for 10 days.